 Figure 1: (A) Map of An. funestus collection locations.
 Points indicate sample collection locations.
 Point colour indicates the administrative region from which samples were collected.
 (B): Phenotypic insecticide resistance profile of An. funestus to DDT using bioassay data adopted from our recent surveillance (REF).
 The colours represent the various regions where the bioassays were conducted, and error bars are 95% confidence interval.
 The black and red dotted lines on the y-axis represent the 98 and 90% mortality threshold.
-(C) L976F and 1842S frequencies, in Morogoro region, over time.
-Y axis indicates allele frequency, X axis indicates date.
-Line and point colour refer to mutation, specified in the legend.
-Bars indicate 95% confidence intervals.
-(D) G123 selection scans of An. funestus chromosome 3RL, coloured and windowed by sample collection region (where n>20 – see Supp Table 2).
+(C) G123 selection scans of An. funestus chromosome 3RL, coloured and windowed by sample collection region (where n>20 – see Supp Table 2).
 X axis indicates position (in base-pairs (bp)), Y axis indicates the selection statistic G123.
 Grey dotted line indicates the location of the Vgsc gene.
 Note Mwanza region is absent from panel D as there were too few samples (n<20) to perform a selection scan.